MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/proximity-join.md

 |UltrasoundSpeakerVolume| ? | ? | Value can be from 0 to 100, default value is 0 |

 > [!NOTE]
 > Room Remote can't be used with ultrasound only because the ultrasound beacon is paused while the Teams Room is in a call.
-Room Remote can't use ultrasound to verify that the personal device is in proximity with the room, so Room Remote won't work if only ultrasound is enabled.
+Room Remote can't use ultrasound to verify that the personal device is in proximity with the room, so Room Remote won't work if only ultrasound is turned on.

 > [!CAUTION]
 > Some younger people and animals with sensitive hearing may be able to hear it.
 In our testing, this sound hasn't been distressing, but take note if young people or animals are in your meeting room environment.
 We recommend that younger people and animals aren't present in the meeting room environments.
 If the beacon can be heard outside of the space for which it is intended to represent, speak with your admin.
-While Microsoft works with partners to ensure volume levels are adequately capped, your admin may have overridden the volume for ultrasound emission on a console or audio peripheral.
+While Microsoft works with partners to ensure volume levels are adequately capped, your admin may have overridden the volume for ultrasound emission on a console or audio peripheral that will in turn may have unintended consequences.

-## Supported Teams Rooms consoles
+## Supported Teams Rooms on Windows consoles

-Proximity Join is available on Microsoft Teams Rooms on Windows on the following consoles:
+Proximity Join is available on these certified consoles:

 - Crestron UC-2
 - Crestron MercuryX